-The state of the s 3c: Engaging students in Iearning Activities and assignments, materials, and groupings of students are inappropriate to the instructional outcomes, or students' cultures or levels of understanding, resulting in little intellectual engagement.
-The lesson has no structure or is poorly Activities and assignments, materials, and groupings of students are partially appropriate to the instructional outcomes, or understanding, resulting in moderate intellectual engagement.
-The lesson work of a high level of rigor with appropriate in an interest of understanding, resulting in moderate intellectual structure but is not fully coherent, with appropriate pace.
-Activities and assignments, materials, and groupings of students are fully appropriate to the instructional outcomes, and students' cultures and levels of understanding.
+3c: Engaging students in learning Activities and assignments, materials, and groupings of students are inappropriate to the instructional outcomes, or students' cultures or levels of understanding, resulting in little intellectual engagement.
+The lesson has no structure or is poorly Activities and assignments, materials, and groupings of students are partially appropriate to the instructional outcomes, or ultures or levels of understanding, resulting in moderate intellectual engagement.
+The lesson work of a high level of rigor water to the lesson work of a high level of rigor work of work of a high level of rigor work of work of a high level of rigor work of work of a high level of rigor work of wor Activities and assignments, materials, and groupings of students are fully appropriate to the instructional outcomes, and students' cultures and levels of understanding.
 All students are engaged in work of a high level of rigor.
 The lesson's structure is coherent, with appropriate pace.
 Students are highly intellectually engaged throughout the lesson in significant learning, and make material contributions to the activities, student groupings, and materials.
-The lesson is adapted as needed to the needs of individuals, and the structure and pacing allow for student reflection and closure. ' Evidence (Click the Click the gray shaded box to the left and type your Evidence message here) nd type your Evidence mess age here) 3d: assessment in instruction Assessment is not instruction, either students' awarener assessment crimonitoring of progreacher or stude through feedbattrough feedbattrough feedbattrough feedbattrough feedbatts.
+The lesson is adapted as needed to the needs of individuals, and the structure and pacing allow for student reflection and closure.
+Evidence (Click the Click the gray shaded box to the left and type your Evidence message here, nd type your Evidence mess age here) 3d: Using assessment in instruction Assessment is not instruction, either students' awarene assessment crimonitoring of progreacher or stude through feedbathrough feedbath students.
 Assessment is occasionally used in instruction, through some monitoring of progress of learning by teacher and/or students.
 Feedback to students is uneven, and students are aware of only some of the assessment criteria used to evaluate their work.
 Assessment is regularly used in instruction, through self-assessment by students, monitoring of progress of learning by teacher and/or students, and through high quality feedback to students.
-Students are fully aware of the assessment oriterial used to evaluate their work.
-Assessment is used in a sophisticated manner in instruction, through student involvement in establishing the assessment criteria, self-assessment by students and monitoring of progress by both students and teachers, and high quality feedback to students from a variety of sources. • Evidence Click the Click the gray shaded box to the left and type your Evidence message here, nd type your Evidence mess age here) And the second s 3e: Demonstrating flexibility and responsiveness Teacher adheres to the instruction plan, even when a change would improve the lesson or of students lack of interest.
-Teacher brushes aside student questions, when students experience difficulty, the teacher blames the students or their home environment.
+Students are fully aware of the assessment oriteria used to evaluate their work.
+Assessment is used in a sophisticated manner in instruction, through student involvement in establishing the assessment criteria, self-assessment by students and monitoring of progress by both students and teachers, and high quality feedback to students from a variety of sources. • Evidence (Click the Click the gray shaded box to the left and type your Evidence message here, nd type your Ewdence mess age here) CONTRACTOR OF THE PROPERTY OF THE PERSON NAMED IN CONTRACTOR OF THE PERSON 3e: Demonstrating flexibility and responsiveness Teacher adheres to the instruction plan, even when a change would improve the lesson or of students lack of interest.
+Teacher brushes aside student questions; when students experience difficulty, the teacher blames the students or their home environment.
 Teacher attempts to modify the lesson when needed and to respond to student questions, with moderate success.
-Teacher accepts success, but has only a limited repertoire of strategies to draw upon.
+Teacher accepts responsibility for student success, but has only a limited repertoire of strategies to draw upon.
 Teacher promotes the successful learning of all students, making adjustments as needed to instruction plans and accommodating student questions, needs and interests.
 Teacher seizes an opportunity to enhance learning, building on a spontaneous event or student interests.
 Teacher ensures the success of all students, using an extensive repertoire of instructional strategies.